Sylvexia/personal_research/10-22 Personal Research.md

 This act as a fallback mechanics for not able to convert all by once.
 You can see the same pattern in `onnx-mlir` project.
 And its comment: `The order of type conversion is important: later ones are tried earlier.`
+- No relevant information are found in the documentation.

 Revise:
 ```cpp